 Global Monetary Policy Stimulus and Global Manufacturing PMI

-Global Monetary Policy Stimulus and Global Manufacturing PMI The strongest macro theme for 2026 appears to be global growth reacceleration fueled by the massive easing of monetary policy in the prior two years, setting the stage for improved economic momentum worldwide.
+Global Monetary Policy Stimulus and Global Manufacturing PMI The dominant macro theme for 2026 is a global growth rebound, fueled by two years of aggressive monetary easing that have laid the groundwork for renewed economic momentum worldwide.
 Image: Topdown Charts

 Global Monetary Policy Map